ktsoaela/strictly-african/FAQ.md

 ### Conclusion
 To fix this error, ensure that the `tailwindcss-animate` package is installed, properly configured in the `tailwind.config.js`, and that the `globals.css` file correctly imports the plugin.

-Let me know if the issue persists or if you need further assistance!